mattmalec/Pterodactyl4J/README.md

 ## Creating the PteroAPI object

 Creating the PteroAPI Object is done via the PteroBuilder class.
 After setting the token and application URL via setters, the PteroAPI Object is then created by calling the `build()` method.
 When `build()` returns, the PteroAPI will be ready to go.
-With the PteroAPI Object, depending on which type of token you're using, you'll need to call `asClient()` or `sApplication()` as necessary.
+With the PteroAPI Object, depending on which type of token you're using, you'll need to call `asClient()` or `asApplication()` as necessary.

 **Example**:
 ```java